The Amazons Were Based on Real-Life Women Warriors Who Were Cool as Hell

-Later depictions of Amazons in Greek art tend to favor a sexed-up version of Greek women's clothing or men's armor, and some experts assume that the early artistic choice of Scythian dress was intended to exoticize the Amazons.
+Later depictions of Amazons in Greek art tend to favor a sexed-up version of Greek women's clothing or men's armour, and some experts assume that the early artistic choice of Scythian dress was intended to exoticize the Amazons.
 Others, however, believe that it points to evidence that the mythical warriors were based on real, living women—Scythian women, to be exact.

-As the ancient Scythians roamed and marauded through Europe and Asia, they left behind elaborate burial mounds scattered across the Caucasus from the Black Sea to China.
+As the ancient Scythians roamed and mauraded through Europe and Asia, they left behind elaborate burial mounds scattered across the Caucasus from the Black Sea to China.
 When these were first discovered, it was assumed that those buried with weapons were men, while the bodies with mirrors and spindles must be women.